-Banana Split Cake is, as my grandmother would say, a type of “ice box cake”.
+Banana Split Cake is what my grandmother would call “ice box cake”.
 It’s actually a creamy dessert rather than a cake, but it’s made in a 9×13 inch cake pan, sets up in the refrigerator and can be sliced like cake.

 I have fond memories of Banana Split Cake because my grandmother made it, but not often enough.
 Whenever we visited I hoped to find one in the refrigerator, but my grandmother was a baker at heart and unlike German Chocolate and Pineapple Cake, Banana Split Cake wasn’t in her regular rotation.
 Of course that made it even more special.